 - Incorrect user permissions: Verify that the AD user has access to the share.
 From Server Manager, go to Share and Storage Management, and add the user or change the user permissions as needed.

 - A problem with Citrix ADC authentication, authorization, and auditing group access.
 For troubleshooting information, see <CTX126589.

-If a “HTTP Error 403 – Forbidden” appears when connecting to a SharePoint site, then the SharePoint server might be configured for Basic authentication but storage zones controller might not be configured to cache credentials.
+If a “HTTP Error 403 – Forbidden” appears when connecting to a SharePoint site, the SharePoint server might be configured for basic authentication but the storage zone controller might not be configured to cache credentials.
 To resolve this issue, add

 <add key="CacheCredentials" value="1"/> to